mosem/coupling-denoising-sr/README.md

 - cv2
 - **complete**... add requirements.txt file

+It was tested on Cuda/11.3.
+When installing pytorch, make sure to download the relevant version:
+`pip3 install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu113 --no-cache-dir`

 ### Download and Prepare Data

 We use the Valentini (56 speakers) dataset.
 Download and extract the following files